AnthonyZ19/1st_AI/README.md

 # 1st_AI
-My first attempt at creating AI
+My first attempt at creating an AI